Rainstorm hits south Nepal; PM says 25 dead, hundreds hurt

+KATHMANDU, Nepal — Rescuers are struggling to reach villages in southern Nepal that were cut off by a rainstorm that has killed 25 people and injured hundreds more.

-KATHMANDU, Nepal — A rainstorm swept through villages in a farming region of southern Nepal on Sunday, and the government said the 25 reported deaths and hundreds of injuries were likely to increase.
+The rainstorm swept through villages in a farming region of Bara and Parsa districts in southern Nepal on Sunday night.

 Nepal’s Prime Minister Khadga Prasad Oli said on Twitter he had received a report of 25 people killed and 400 injured.